Medication Discounts

 Here are some great ways to save on prescriptions:

-• Good RX enables you to search local stores for the best prices on any medication.
+- Good RX enables you to search local stores for the best prices on any medication.
 Simply enter the medication you need and Good RX will display the best local deals on that medication, and show prices.
 If the deal requires a coupon, they’ll enable you to print it.

-• Walmart has a long list of medications available at a discounted rate of just $4 per month or $10 for a 90-day supply.
+- The Mark Cuban Cost Plus Drug Company is a mail-order pharmacy that has a long list of generic medications available at a steeply discounted rate for a 90-day supply.
 You can see the list of discounted medications here.

-• Publix has a list of common medications that cost $7.50 for a 90-day supply.
-You can find the list here.
+- Walmart has a long list of medications available at a discounted rate of just $4 per month or $10 for a 90-day supply.
+You can see the list of discounted medications here.

 Local Pharmacies